cfpb/jenkins-shared-libraries/README.md

 # CFPB Jenkins Pipeline Shared Libraries

-This is a collecitons of shared libraries to be used with [Jenkins Pipelines](https://jenkins.io/doc/book/pipeline/)
+This is a colleciton of shared libraries to be used with [Jenkins Pipelines](https://jenkins.io/doc/book/pipeline/)

   - **Technology stack**: Written in groovy/Jenkins Pipeline DSL.
 Requires Jenkins